-Designing and developing an effective online course is a time-consuming process that involves significant planning and intentional decision-making.
+Designing and developing an effective online course involves careful planning and intentional decision-making.
 People who are new to online learning are often surprised that, as opposed to a straightforward process of “putting a course online,” the new modality challenges educators to transform content, activities, and their approach to interacting with students.

 Phase 1: Preparing for Course Design

 - Review course objectives to ensure they articulate the desired priorities and levels of student learning.

 - Review alignment of course objectives with instructional activities and assessments to identify gaps.

 - First draft course map, including weekly topics, objectives and schedule for major course assignments

 - “Chunk” course into weekly modules (or other desired unit)

 - Determine how major assignments and assessment fit into course schedule

 - Consider how to translate typical course activities to maximize affordances of online environment and maximize student interaction